NOW TAKING APPLICATIONS FOR PRIVATE PILOT & COMMERCIAL PILOT (STARTS AUGUST 2025).

 What does a weekly schedule look like?

-This program is built to maintain 9-12 hours of contact learning with instructors each week, and it is expected that students will spend at least another ten (10) hours of personal home study and flight preparation, for an estimated 20 hours per week on average.
+This program is built to maintain 9-12 hours of contact learning with instructors each week, and it is expected that students will spend at least another 6-8 hours of personal home study and flight preparation, for an estimated 15-20 hours per week on average.
 Students will spend three (3) hours in class one day per week.
 Additionally, students will be scheduled for three (3) 2.5-hour flight lessons each week.
-While the ground school courses are scheduled according to the academic calendar at Madison College, the flight training will not (i.e., no lengthy "breaks").
-Students will coordinate closely with their instructor on scheduling, and staying on track will require commitment to work around schedule interruptions with variances caused by such things as weather and aircraft maintenance.
+Ground school courses are scheduled according to the academic calendar: PPL in fall of year 1, IFR in spring of year 1, CPL in fall of year 2, and CFI / CFII in spring of year 2, but flight training is not as rigid.
+Flight training can start anytime, and PAC coordinators will work with your schedule to build a program that fits.
+Students will coordinate closely with their instructor on scheduling, and staying on track will require commitment to work around scheduling interruptions caused by weather and aircraft maintenance.
 Students should be prepared to make up cancelled flight lessons on any day of the week, including Sundays if required.
 Other outside commitments will need to be scheduled accordingly, and students must be flexible and ready to fly when the weather and aircraft availability allows.

 How do I finance this?